 With the rise of online interaction between regular people comes a rise of misinformation by so-called “experts” i.e. people who own a few shoes and think they know best because they own a few shoes.
 I used to be one of those people too, when starting this blog, having worked in a shoe store and having owned a few.
 Little did I know that I didn’t really know much.
 It wasn’t until I dedicated years of my life to studying all aspects of shoes: From making shoes bespoke to shoe shining professionally (and handling every brand under the sun), and lastly to engulfing myself in understanding the production of shoes by spending tons of time in a factory and dealing with one.
 After that, I could finally be both the customer and brand owner and see the reality of things from both angles.
 And it was eye-opening, to say the least.

 For far too long I have read people online complaining about the shoes they bought.
 The shoes they paid under $400 for.
-Complaining as if they should have received $1500 quality in their sub $400 shoes.
-Complaining really because that is all we have turned into as a society.
-A bunch of ungrateful complainers.
-Its rare someone actually understands what they buy and what they should expect in return.
-And that is because you have a few wannabe know-it-alls on Reddit, and the like, spreading crappy misinformation through self-entitled ideologies on shoes that are pure fiction created in their imagination and far from the truth of reality.
+Countless times have I read people complaining as if they should have received $1500 quality in their sub-$400 shoe purchase.
+Complaining really because sadly that is the society we have turned into in recent years: A bunch of ungrateful complainers who think that spewing their emotions as facts means they are in the right.
+It’s rare that someone actually understands what they buy and what they should expect in return.
+And that is because you have a few wannabe know-it-alls on Reddit and the like, spreading poor, if not completely wrong, information through self-inflicted ideologies on shoes that are pure fiction created in their imagination and far from the truth of reality.